Channels Overview

 • Monitor from the dashboard — Channel messages appear in the dashboard chat in real-time, so you can observe conversations as they happen

-• Combine with scheduling — An agent can handle Telegram messages during the day and run scheduled queue processing at night
+• Combine with scheduling — An agent can handle channel messages during the day and run scheduled queue processing at night

 What's Next?